 - For long-term assignments in South Africa, allowing to payroll and manage expats with full legal compliance without a legal entity

 - As an interim solution before incorporating in the country

-Solution for global mobility of expats in South Africa
+Solution for Global Mobility of Foreign and Local Talent in South Africa

 Acumen International will guide you through a grueling immigration procedure and will help you immediately onboard and payroll expats after they have received a work permit or visa.
 Use our global mobility and PEO solution to staff any international assignments in South Africa without the pitfalls and financial risks associated with hiring expatriate personnel there.